 - 1. Regularly evaluate the curriculum and instructional program. - 2.
 Ensure the curriculum continues to meet the stated adoption criteria. - 3.
 Include input from a cross-section of teachers, administrators, parents/guardians, and students, representing all schools, grade levels, disciplines, and specialized and alternative programs. - 4.
 Coordinate with the process for evaluating the instructional program and materials.

 Curriculum Guides and Course Outlines

 The Superintendent shall develop and provide subject area curriculum guides to appropriate staff members.

-LEGAL REF.

-20 U.S.C. §1681, Title IX of the Education Amendments of 1972, implemented by 34 C.F.R.
+LEGAL REF .: 34 C.F.R.
 Part 106.

 105 ILCS 5/10-20.8 and 5/10-19.